freesoft/UIUC-MCSDS-bookmark/README.md

 ## CS 598 Advanced Bayesian Modeling

-* Not directly related though : https://statswithr.github.io/book/
+* Not a material for ABM but good enough.
+It's the book for other Bayesian class on Coursera : https://statswithr.github.io/book/
 * Probably good for the course prep 1 : https://www.coursera.org/learn/bayesian-statistics
 * Probably good for the course prep 2 : https://www.coursera.org/learn/mcmc-bayesian-statistics